Blog

 Low White Blood Cell Count

-This medication can cause dangerously low levels of white blood cells (infection-fighting blood cells), leading to potentially fatal infections.
+Jevtana chemotherapy medication can cause dangerously low levels of white blood cells (infection-fighting blood cells), leading to potentially fatal infections.
 Men 65 years or older may be at a higher risk of serious infections.

 Your healthcare provider will order regular blood tests to check the number of white blood cells during treatment with this medication.

 You may need to take a lower dose of Jevtana, take it less often, or stop treatment, depending on your white blood cell count.
-Also, you may need to take other medications to help prevent complications if your white blood cell count is too low.
+Also, you may need to take other cancer medications to help prevent complications if your white blood cell count is too low.

 Talk to your healthcare provider immediately if you experience: